tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/figure-formatting-rmarkdown.md

 ---
-title: "Figure Formatting in Rmarkdown Reports"
+title: "Handling Figures in Rmarkdown"
 description: "This article discusses R markdown usage for academic documents.
-Covering figure formatting through code chunks and global environment options.
-How to save figures using the YAML in a organized manner.
-At last, how to integrate LaTeX for advanced layout options."
+It covers concepts of figure formatting directly through code chunks and the global environment options.
+Futher it shows how to save figures using the YAML in a organized manner.
+At last, it discusses how to integrate LaTeX for more advacned layout options."
 keywords: "Rmarkdown, LaTeX, Code Chunks, subfig"
 draft: false
 weight: 3